JieYingWu/COVID-19_US_County-level_Summaries/data/README.md

 |HNAC_FEMALE| Hispanic, Native Hawaiian and Other Pacific Islander alone or in combination female population|

 #### Healthcare
+Data presented below was retrieved at state level and projected onto county level.
+Absolute numbers were projected based on the county to state population proportion.
+Ratios (e.g. per 100,00 people) or percentages at the state level were assumed to be representative of the county level.
 | Data variable     | Description |
 | ---   | --- |
 |Active Physicians per 100,000 Population, 2018 (AAMC)|Active Physicians per 100,000 Population, 2018 |